 Walk the Art in Nature Trail

-The Art Nature Trail is a unique art installation right near the heart of Banff and along the Nancy Pauw Bridge.
+The Art in Nature Trail is a unique art installation right near the heart of Banff and along the Nancy Pauw Bridge.
 The Art in Nature Trail meanders along the Bow River’s banks, inviting admirers of the Rockies to discover creativity from a fresh vantage point.
 From July to September, you’ll see 30 art installations along a walking trail.

 Go Deep in the Backcountry on Horseback